brown-band/website/pages/scripts/1978-1979/fall/harvard-hockey.md

 Be back in 8 weeks when the Brown Band once again scoops the Herald.

-:sd[Block up and counterskate to "Ever True".]
+:sd[Block up and counterskate to “Ever True’.]